Installing Avi Vantage in Amazon Web Services

 Following are the mandatory IAM roles that should be configured through Amazon Management Console:

 AWS customer account key: A unique authentication key associated with the AWS account.
-For deploying AWS on Avi Vantage, To obtain If using this method, continue reading.
+Access credentials are needed by the Avi Controller to communicate with AWS APIs.
+Note: AWS cloud configuration with Avi SaaS Controller only supports the Use Access/Secret Key credentials method.
 For recommendations regarding using access key on AWS, refer to https://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html.

 - Use Cross-Account AssumeRole: Avi Vantage can be deployed for Amazon Web Services (AWS) with multiple AWS accounts utilizing the IAM AssumeRole functionality that provides access across AWS accounts to the AWS resources/API from the respective accounts, instead of sharing user Access Key ID and Secret Access Key from different accounts.